Skip to content

 We Make Music Awards

-We are developing some nationally recognised music awards for schools and young people as part of our 5 Year Strategy.
+Nationally recognised music awards for schools and young people, developed as part of our 5 Year Strategy.

 We Make Music Libraries